KbVrunda/Atrial-Fibrillation-Predictor/README.md

 ## Dataset

 The data used in this project are anonymized ECG readings from real-world patients.
-These data were collected and shared by [XYZ Medical Center](#).
+These data were collected and shared by [Everglades Hematology Oncology](#).
 Please note that all data used for this project have been completely anonymized in accordance with HIPAA guidelines.

 The dataset includes the following features: